Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/README.md

 ### 2. Create and authenticate a `TextAnalyticsClient`

-TextAnalytics uses both AAD and api keys for authentication.
+TextAnalytics uses both AAD and API keys for authentication.

 #### Using an API Key